Grand Canyon Village

 The North Rim has a short season.
-Lodging is available between May 15 and October 15, and camping is available at the canyon's North Rim from May 15th through October 15th.
+Lodging is available between May 15 and October 15, and camping is available at the North Rim campground between May 15th through October 31th.
 During winter months, the North Rim is closed due to snow.

 The North Rim Visitor Center, located adjacent to the parking lot for Grand Canyon Lodge and Bright Angel Point provides park and regional information, maps, brochures, exhibits, and a bookstore.
 Open mid-May through mid-October from 8:00 am to 6:00 pm daily.
 Interpretive programs are offered seasonally.
 Public restrooms are located in back of the building.